Manual for MIDI Control for EHX x9

 When the device is powered on, the preset menu appears the display.
 The user preset 1 is active as default, so preset 1 data is loaded from memory.
 Usually it does not matter the state of the knobs because they are used only when creating or modifying the presets.

-A preset number corresponds to the MIDI Program Change number.
+number.
 The current active preset number is shown on the display.

 Every time the preset number is changed, the device loads stored effect parameters from the selected preset memory.
 During normal operation of the device, physical knobs positions are not applied, but some "virtual" values are loaded from the preset memory and used instead of physical values.

 The user has to prepare (create) some user presets before normal usage of the device and set every parameter of these presets to the desired value while listening the resulting sound.
-After some presets are properly prepared, during performance, the user only switches between these user presets by the Program Change MIDI commands.
+After some presets are properly prepared, during performance, the user only switches between these user presets by the Program Change

 Create a preset